|

 work.
 (When I was visiting her alone she did make some really

-nice meals sometimes.
+nice meals for us.
 They would have cost more for seven

 people, though, so she didn't often make them for the whole family.)